 The delightful colors of annual flowers are enhanced by Colorado's warm days and cool summer nights.
 This combination of unique weather conditions gives us a huge range of types and varieties of annuals to choose from.
-You can plant most annuals any time during the spring, summer or fall, and they'll bloom continuously until the first frost.
-Most annuals are planted after the last frost.
+You can plant most annuals any time during the spring, summer or fall, and they'll bloom continuously until the first frost in fall.
+Most annuals are planted after the last frost in spring.
 Of course, the time the first frost occurs varies within Colorado, but it generally occurs between the tenth and fifteenth of May along the Front Range.

 By learning a little about different flowers, you'll find that some--like petunias--tolerate cool conditions better than others, and some--like pansies--even survive frost.
 Some pansies can be planted in the fall to achieve color all fall, winter and spring.
 Others -- like vinca -- are heat lovers only.

 For "Combining colors" refer to message number 1113.